-We detected 1,848 customers using Salesforce App Exchange and 48 customers with estimated renewals in the next 3 months.
+We detected 1,878 companies using Salesforce App Exchange and 61 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (46%) and the most common company size is 11-50 employees (30%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Note: We only track companies that published an application in the marketplace.
-We are also unable to detect churned customers for this vendor, only new customers
+We have data on companies that use the core Salesforce sales platform separately

-Source: Analysis of 100 job postings that mention Salesforce App Exchange
+Source: Analysis of job postings that mention Salesforce App Exchange (using the Bloomberry Jobs API)

 Job titles that mention Salesforce App Exchange